caurnhammer/AurnhammerThesis/README.md

-This repository contains the code and data necessary to reproduce the analyses of my PhD thesis.
+This repository contains the code and data necessary to reproduce the analyses of my PhD thesis (submitted).

 # Code